New York’s first commercial self-driving vehicles coming to Brooklyn Navy Yard

-Optimus will also be partnering with CARMERA, a homegrown company at the New Lab in the Navy Yard that provides real-time 3D HD maps for autonomous vehicles.
+CARMERA, a homegrown company at the New Lab in the Navy Yard, provides real-time 3D HD maps for autonomous vehicles.

 The cars may be an innovative test of technology, but they will not likely expedite the commute time of many people within the Navy Yard.
 Google maps estimates that the roughly 0.2-mile walk from Dock 72 to the Cumberland Gate currently takes about five minutes.
 By vehicle, Google Maps estimates it will only take about two minutes.

 But Chin said Optimus will be adding additional routes through the complex to help people get to other points.
 “There will be essentially on-demand route lists,” he said.

 As for safety concerns, the cars will have four layers of safety, including laser scanners, cameras, the safety operator inside and workers watching remotely.
 Plus, they will be operating at less than 20 mph, which adheres to Vision Zero recommendations and the speed limit within the complex.

 “If you remember with the Uber scenario in Tempe, [Arizona], they were going almost 40 mph and that will almost certainly kill anybody,” Chin said.
 “In our case we’re operating under a very low speed with generally conservative driving.